guptasaumya/coursera-capstone-final/README.md

 # Applied Data Science Specialisation Capstone - Final

-Stockholm County Segmentation and clustering using location data from the Foursquare API.
+Stockholm County segmentation and clustering using location data from the Foursquare API.

 ## Description